BJOC-NL/bjoc-nl.github.io/shared/glossary & decisions.md

 Take it further - Ga een stapje verder

+If there is time - Als er nog tijd over is

 In this lesson you will - In deze les ga je

 (Knop tekst)